OpenWaterFoundation/owf-app-geoprocessor-python-doc-user/mkdocs-project/docs/command-ref/WriteTableToExcel/WriteTableToExcel.md

 * Can write to a new Excel workbook file or to an existing Excel workbook file.
 * An Excel worksheet will be overwritten if the `OutputWorksheet` parameter value is the same as an existing worksheet name.
+* Can specify to include or exclude the Table's header row from the output Excel file.
+* Can specify to include or exclude the Table's index column from the output Excel file.

 ## Command Editor ##